 Join us for Mingyur Rinpoche’s teaching on Amitabha practice to discover the pathway to being born in the Pure Land.

 These courses are open to all.

 Mingyur Rinpoche will teach in English.
-Translation will be offered in Chinese Mandarin, Cantonese, Japanese, Korean, Bahasa and Thai.
+Translation will be offered in Chinese Mandarin, Cantonese, Japanese, Korean, Bahasa Indonesia, Thai, Italian and French.

 Teachings for both courses will be held in the evening, daily from 19:30-21:15 (Beijing/Hong Kong/Taiwan time).

 Both courses are offered free of charge.
 We are grateful for the support of everyone who made it possible.

 What software do I need to attend the online retreats/courses?

 The retreats and courses will be hosted on Zoom.
 If you have not used Zoom before, please take a moment before the retreat begins to download, install, and familiarise yourself with the software.